Skip to main content

 Honest comparison

-vs. cloud SAST products (Snyk Code, Semgrep Cloud, Checkmarx): Vulkro does not require an account, does not upload code, and does not auto-renew.
+vs. cloud SAST products (Snyk Code, Semgrep Cloud, Checkmarx): Vulkro never uploads code; the scan runs on the runner itself.
 Performance is generally faster because there is no upload step.
 The trade-off: no shared dashboard or cross-team triage UI.

 vs. CodeQL via GitHub Actions: CodeQL is excellent and free for public repos.
 Vulkro complements it (different rule set, faster scans, easier multi-language story); the two coexist in the same SARIF pipeline.
-For private repos GHAS pricing kicks in; Vulkro Pro at $19 is the alternative.
+For private repos GHAS pricing kicks in; Vulkro is the alternative, licensed per seat through our team.

 Read the full benchmark methodology · CLI reference · Output formats